Are Your Items Authentic?

 We provide a one-year warranty through Inventory Adjusters, Inc. Our warranty is modeled after most manufacturers’ warranties and covers the operation of the timepiece itself.
 If the operation of the timepiece proves to be defective during the warranty period, we will repair or replace the item, at our option.
 Our warranty does not cover wear and tear, batteries, crystals, bands, straps, loss, or theft.
 If the case of the timepiece is opened by any party other than Inventory Adjusters, without our express consent, the warranty will be declared void.
 If you exceed the water resistance ratings (see below), that will also void our warranty.

 If I have a problem with my watch how do I get it repaired under your warranty?

-As of October 16, 2012, a copy of our warranty is shipped with every order.
+A copy of our warranty is shipped with every order.
 You must follow the instructions printed on the back of your receipt.
-If you ordered your timepiece before October 16, you may follow the instructions on our Certificate of Authenticity.
 If you have any questions or cannot locate the required information, contact us at email@example.com.

 What if it’s not covered under warranty?

 Contact us anyway.
 In most cases, we can repair the issue at low cost to you or possibly find an equitable solution.